How to Design Websites for a Local Audience

 Colour Schemes

-Consider pulling colours from local university or sports team palettes your target visitors openly affiliate with.
-Representing treasured community establishments through something as simple as a crimson and cream scheme can subconsciously convey shared regional pride.
+Consider pulling colours from the local university or sports team palettes that your target visitors openly affiliate with.
+Representing treasured community establishments through a simple yet elegant scheme, such as crimson and cream, can subconsciously convey shared regional pride.

 Speak Directly to Locals Through Language and Tone.

 Website copy has an immense influence on how visitors perceive your brand.
-Be sure language and tone align with local sensibilities.
+Ensure that the language and tone align with local sensibilities.

 Conversational Voice

 Address readers conversationally using “we” and “you” frequently.
 This makes the content feel more personable and welcoming.
 Invite readers to take local-themed actions like “visit our downtown store” or “join us at the county fair.”
-Present your business as an approachable community participant.
+Present your business as a community-oriented participant.

 Local Terminology & References